7 Best Test Management Software in 2025

 Key Features of Qase

-• AIDEN AI suggests relevant steps and predicts missing edge-case test data.
+• AI-assisted test authoring: The AIDEN AI suggests relevant test steps and predicts missing edge-case data as you write test cases.

-• Traceability matrix links requirements → test cases → defects.
+• Requirements traceability: Built-in traceability matrix linking requirements → test cases → defects for end-to-end coverage tracking.

-• Live dashboards surface test execution progress, trends, and coverage gaps.
+• Live dashboards: Real-time dashboards surface test execution progress, failure trends, and coverage gaps at a glance.

-• Robust REST API plus webhooks for pushing automated test runs from any CI.
+• Comprehensive integrations: REST API and webhooks for pushing automated test runs from any CI; out-of-the-box integrations with Jira, GitHub, GitLab, Slack, and more.

 Pros of Qase

-• Generous integration catalog ensures seamless integration with most test automation frameworks.
+• Extensive integration catalog ensures seamless hookup with most automation frameworks and DevOps tools that testing teams use.

 Cons of Qase

-• Advanced analytics and custom fields are locked behind the Business tier, nudging fast-growing teams toward a higher bill.
+• Advanced reporting and custom fields are locked behind the Business tier, nudging fast-growing teams toward a higher subscription as their needs expand.

 Pricing of Qase